smoke275/PIDControlledSDV/README.md

 - Then the oscillations were damped by increasing the Kd term
 - Finally the Ki term to increased which affected the frequency of oscillations and forced faster convergence.

+For both cases multiple values were considered and the best was used to the simulator.

 ## Questions

 #### How would you design a way to automatically tune the PID parameters?